 Use Tea Tree Oil

 A 2001 study of tea tree oil found that it "exhibits a broad-spectrum antimicrobial activity."
 In other words, it's an antiseptic that can kill bacteria and reduce allergic skin reactions, making it a prime candidate to help tackle a bug bite.
 In the same way that it works to combat breakouts, tea tree destabilizes bacteria, essentially killing it and halting further damage.
-Carqueville cautions that it wouldn't be her fist choice, though, instead preferring alternate natural ingredients, such as though below.
-"I would not recommend tea tree oil as my first line," she says.
+Carqueville cautions that it wouldn't be her fist choice, though, instead trying alternate natural ingredients first.

 Try a Natural Remedy